Castlepollard Mother & Baby Home: History

-In 1949 the infant death rate at the Home declined to a national average 3%, prompting words of praise from Department of Local Government and Public Health inspector, Miss Lister: "This is the lowest death rate yet in our special homes for mothers and babies and I think some recognition should be conveyed to the community and the doctor.
+In 1949 the infant death rate at the Home declined to a national average of 3%, prompting words of praise from Department of Local Government and Public Health inspector, Miss Lister: "This is the lowest death rate yet in our special homes for mothers and babies and I think some recognition should be conveyed to the community and the doctor.
 The health of the children is on the whole, excellent, and they are well cared for."
 The official investigation interviewed some of those present at the time who described being beaten with sticks.

 By the 1950s and 1960s adoption became the dominant manner of departures for infants at Castlepollard, 43 were adopted by families in the US in 1958.
 Official infant death rates at the Home remained near the national average in this period.
-The Home also began taking in children born with severe mental disabilities from married families who were unable to look after them.
-The tales of abuse these children faced at the Homes are outlined by survivors who contributed to the government report.

-Closure due to declining numbers was discussed as early as 1959, however concerns were raised that Sean Ross Abbey and Bon Secours Mother and Baby Home in Tuam were also scheduled for closure may leave the remaining Sacred Heart Home in Bessborough dangerously overcrowded.
-Closure finally occurred in 1971 with the site becoming a home for disabled children, and other people described as ‘mental defectives’ by the organisation.
-Sean Ross Abbey became a similar institution a year earlier, while the Mother & Baby Home in Tuam had closed in 1960.
+The Home also began taking in children born with profound mental and/or physical disabilities from married families who were unable to care for them, which would be the main activity of the home following cessation as a mother and baby home.
+Closure due to declining numbers has been discussed as early as 1959, however concerns were raised that Sean Ross Abbey and Bon Secours Mother and Baby Home in Tuam were also scheduled for closure may leave the remaining Sacred Heart Home in Bessborough dangerously overcrowded.
+Closure finally occurred in 1971.
+Thereafter, the home was named St. Peter's Hospital, and later St. Peter's Centre, operated by the Irish government's Health Service Executive as it remains today.

-In 2021, the Sisters of the Sacred Hearts issued an apology.
+In 2021, the Sisters of the Sacred Hearts issued an apology for past wrongdoings.
 The Sisters of the Sacred Heart apology said that "Irish society demanded that many unmarried women would have their babies in secret.
 Some religious communities provided a service in response to these societal norms and demands, driven by the secrecy and shame which surrounded pregnancy out of wedlock."
 The apology went on to say that although "we are distressed and saddened that it is so difficult to prove with legal certainty where many of these infants were buried" they wished to "recognise and place on record that many of our Sisters over the decades dedicated their lives and worked tirelessly in providing care for women and children."